-For more information, visit the Headphone AMP 2 Click product page.
+For more information about Headphone AMP 2 Click, visit the official product page.

 ABOUT CLICK BOARDS™